yuehniu/homepage/_posts/2024-04-17-AISecurityOverview.md

 will be revealed?
 Researchers have shown that for even production models like ChatGPT, there are still quite a few samples that can be extracted by trying multiple queries, as shown in the figure below.
-For model such as ChatGPT, even 3% samples can be exactly extracted.
+For model such as ChatGPT, even 3% samples can be exactly extracted [1].
 Considering the size of the pre-trained dataset of ChatGPT, the ratio is significant.

 <p style="text-align: center;">